fcard/multimethods.rs/README.md

     println!("Hi, Number {}!", x);
   }

-  pub fn HELLO(x: i32) { // Assuming HELLO has already been defined and is imported
+  pub fn HELLO(x: i32) { // Assuming HELLO has already been defined and is in scope
     println!("Hello, Number {}!", x);
   }
 }